OATML/EVE/README.md

 The corresponding MSA and ClinVar labels are provided in the data folder.

 ## Data requirements
-The only data required to train EVE models and obtain EVE scores from scratch are the multiple sequence alignments (MSAs) for the corresponding proteins (see data/MSA for an example MSA for PTEN).
-The code provides basic functionalities to pre-process MSAs for modelling.
+The only data required to train EVE models and obtain EVE scores from scratch are the multiple sequence alignments (MSAs) for the corresponding proteins.

+### MSA creation
+We built multiple sequence alignments for each protein family by performing five search iterations of the profile HMM homology search tool Jackhmmer against the UniRef100 database of non-redundant protein sequences (downloaded on April 20th 2020).
+Please refer to the supplementary notes of the EVE paper (section 3.1.1) for a detailed description of the MSA creation process.
+Our github repo provides the MSAs for 4 proteins: P53, PTEN, RASH & SCN5A (see data/MSA).
+MSAs for all proteins may be accessed on our website (https://evemodel.org/).

+### MSA pre-processing
+The EVE codebase provides basic functionalities to pre-process MSAs for modelling (see the MSA_processing class in utils/data_utils.py).
 By default, sequences with 50% or more gaps in the alignment and/or positions with less than 70% residue occupancy will be removed.
-These parameters may be adjusted as needed by the end user (see utils/data_utils.py for more details).
+These parameters may be adjusted as needed by the end user.

+### ClinVar labels
-The script "train_GMM_and_compute_EVE_scores.py" provides functionalities to compare EVE scores with reference labels (e.g., ClinVar) -- these labels are to be provided by the user (using a format similar to the example provided under data/labels).
+The script "train_GMM_and_compute_EVE_scores.py" provides functionalities to compare EVE scores with reference labels (e.g., ClinVar).
+We provide an labels for 4 proteins: P53, PTEN, RASH & SCN5A (see data/labels).
+ClinVar labels for all proteins may be accessed on our website (https://evemodel.org/).

 ## Software requirements
 The entire codebase is written in python.
 Package requirements are as follows: